sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 **Note**
  1. We have pre-populated the McSema lifted LLVM IR `<program name>/binary/test.mcsema.ll` because McSema needs a licensed disassembler `IDA` to generate this file, which is not provided because of some licensing issues.
 Hence, the Make target `mcsema` will not work.
  2. The [_Store_](https://github.com/sdasgup3/compd_cache) has the validated IR sequences of individual binary instructions,  generated using McSema.
-For similar reasons as above, we have packaged the entire _Store_ in the VM, so that the reviewer do not have to invoke McSema.
+For similar reasons as above, we have packaged the entire _Store_ in the VM, so that the reviewer (or user) do not have to invoke McSema.

 ### Running the PLV pipeline

-#### An example run
+#### An Example Run
 Here we will elaborate the process of running PLV on an isolated example function `Queens/Doit/`.
 We use shell variable NORM to specify which set of optimization passes to use for normalization.
 For example, the value `CUSTOM` enables using a [set of 17 LLVM opt passes](https://github.com/sdasgup3/validating-binary-decompilation/blob/pldi20_ae/tests/scripts/matcher_driver.sh#L16) for normalization.
 As as aside, there is an option for NORM which enables AutoTuner for pass selection.